danielcorin/blog/content/posts/2023/trying-out-deepsparse.md

  - q&a
 ---

-I've been keeping an eye out for language models that can run locally so that I use them on personal data sets for thinking like summarization and knowledge retrieval without sending all my data up to someone else's cloud.
+I've been keeping an eye out for language models that can run locally so that I can use them on personal data sets for tasks like summarization and knowledge retrieval without sending all my data up to someone else's cloud.
 [Anthony](https://github.com/aagnone3) sent me a link to a Twitter thread about product called `deepsparse` by [Neural Magic](https://neuralmagic.com/) that claims to offer

 > [a]n inference runtime offering GPU-class performance on CPUs and APIs to integrate ML into your application